ZFS: Create a raidz filesystem

 zpool create rex raidz c1t0d3 c1t0d4 c1t0d5 c1t0d6

-This command creates a raidz pool named 'rex' consisting of four disks.
-One thing that's a little different in a ZFS raidz pool versus other RAID-5 filesystems is that the reported available disk space doesn't subtract the space required by parity.
-Consider the following 'zfs list' output before and after creating a 10G file in a raidz filesystem.
+This command creates a raidz pool named “rex” consisting of four disks.
+One aspect that is slightly different in a ZFS raidz pool versus other RAID-5 filesystems is that the reported available disk space does not subtract the space required by parity.
+Consider the following “zfs list” output before and after creating a 10G file in a raidz filesystem.

 # zfs list